lavaeater/suburban-commando/README.md

 In my case it has to do with a lot of stuff with collisions and movement I made at the same time, putting a spanner in my works.
 But fear not, I have several strategies to fix this.
 Or two, I have two strategies, plus an idea.

 ### Solution found
 So, using the strategies below I managed to fix it proper, I think.
-So
+So there were several problems related to all of this, like the rotation of the character movement being off (and I realize I might have to fix it later, to make speeds correct depending on direction, more on that later) and so on.
+Who cares.
+No

 ### Rollback to working state
 Here's why you need Git discipline.
 If there existed a commit in my Git history that said "Player Movement DONE" I could simply checkout that commit and compare it to the state the code is in now and find important clues to why it used to work but doesn't anymore.
 However, I fear that this committ doesn't exist.
 We'll see.